pu5ha/personal-website/content/blog/harder-than-you-think.md

 And as exciting as PeerDAS and Fusaka are, execution scaling is also making real progress.
 That is a topic for another post.
 For now I will just say this, keep an eye on ethproofs.org.

+PeerDAS is the first moment where the trilemma starts to bend in practice.
+The rule has always been that you cannot stay decentralized on laptop-sized hardware and still handle way more activity than a single laptop can process.
+Sharding is the only path around that boundary, and with Fusaka, Ethereum is about to run that path in production for the first time.
+It is one step closer to a future where thousands of laptops around the world power the internet of value.

-Happy Fusaka!
+So, Happy Fusaka!
 Happy PeerDAS!
 Don’t forget to thank your local core dev and researcher, and cheers to choosing hard work over shortcuts despite all the external pressure.

 *Special thanks to Emily Rasowsky for feedback and review.*